ansyblenetwork/sdg/_posts/2020-11-12-demystifying-numerals-and.md

 ### Roman numerals

-Roman numerals are more common in classical theory (I recall using them in my long-ago theory experience)
+Roman numerals are more common in classical theory (I recall using them in my long-ago theory experience).

 1. Key/root: The numeral represents the degree of the scale in the key of the staff; this is the root.
 2. Quality: Uppercase represents a major or perfect triad.
 Lowercase represents a minor triad. + for augmented, o for diminished.